Zest-studi-o/bookzone-v2/README.md

 ####  Django
 In order to protect the django app secret key it was set as an environment variable and stored in env.py file

-####  Heroku
-1. Log in to [Heroku](https://id.heroku.com) or create an account
-2. Click “New”
-3. Click “Create new app”
-4. Give your app a name and select the region closest to you.
-When you’re done, click “Create app” to confirm
-5. Open the Settings tab and add the config vars

-####  ElephantSQL
-1. Log in to [ElephantSQL](https://www.elephantsql.com/) or create an account
-2. Click “Create New Instance”
-3. Set up your plan
- - Give your plan a Name (this is commonly the name of the project)
- - Select the Tiny Turtle (Free) plan
- - You can leave the Tags field blank
-4. Select “Select Region”
-5. Select a data center near you
-6. Then click “Review”
-7. Check your details are correct and then click “Create instance”
-8. Return to the ElephantSQL dashboard and click on the database instance name for this project
-9. In the URL section, click the copy icon to copy the database URL
-10. Paste this URL into env.py file as DATABASE_URL value and save the file.

 ####  AWS
 1. Log in to [AWS](https://aws.amazon.com/) or create an account